What is a Flu Shot and How Important Is It

 1. Flu is a serious health risk

-Records from the CDC show that 70 to 85% of flu-related deaths and 54 to 70% of flu-related hospitalization involve people 65 years old and above.
+Records from the CDC (Centers for Diseasse Control and Prevention) show that 70 to 85% of flu-related deaths and 54 to 70% of flu-related hospitalization involve people 65 years old and above.

-Your odds of becoming a statistic is greatly reduced by having a flu shot.
+Your odds of becoming a part of statistics is greatly reduced by having a flu shot.

-Because age weakens your immune systems, a simple case of flu can quickly develop into a severe illness.
+Age weakens the immune system.
+A simple case of flu can quickly develop into a severe illness.
 It may even result in an untimely death.

 3. A flu shot minimizes its severity